 - Four Seasons, Toronto

 - Omni King Edward Hotel, Toronto

-- East Egg Hunt Fundraiser in London, Windsor, Toronto, and Kitchener
+- Easter Egg Hunt Fundraiser in London, Windsor, Toronto, and Kitchener

 - The Muddy Paws Wine Festival